bgd-labs/aave-proposals/src/20231016_AaveV3_Opt_EnableBorrowOfOPToken/EnableBorrowOfOPToken.md

 ## Motivation

 While a [previous AIP](https://app.aave.com/governance/proposal/337/) updated the parameters of the Aave V3 Optimism pool for the OP asset, it didn't enable the borrow of the Optimism token.
-Thus this AIP propose to deliver the second part of the AIP-337 by enabling borrowing of OP tokens matching it's original intent.
+Thus this AIP proposes to deliver the second part of the AIP-337 by enabling borrowing of OP tokens matching it's original intent.

 ## Specification